Skip to content

 SOFTWARE ENGINEER

 Full-time, on-site, tuition-free.
-18 months of building real software with the people next to you.
+18 months of product building with the people next to you.

-Hive is an 18-month, full-time, on-site program where you become a software engineer by working like one.
-There are no teachers or lectures.
-You build real software in teams, review each other’s work, and figure things out together.
+Hive Helsinki is an 18-month, full-time, on-site tech program.
+There are no teachers, tutors, or courses.
+You build products, review each other’s work, and figure things out.

-The skills you build go beyond writing code: problem-solving, communication, ownership, and the ability to keep learning as the tools change.
+The skills you build go beyond tech: problem-solving, ownership, and the ability to keep learning.

 Who is it for

-Most Hivers come in with no programming experience.
-Many are changing careers from completely different fields.
-What they have in common is the drive to commit full-time and learn by doing.
+What matters is the drive to commit full-time and learn by doing.

 Round black color sticker featuring the Hive logo